drsanti/ECC-RTLOS-2020/README.md

-# ECC-RTLOS-2020 (v0.1.0, The First Release)
+# ECC-RTLOS-2020 (v0.1.0, the first release)

 >This repository is still under the development process.
-All files will be changed continuously.
+All files will be changed over time.

 # ECC-RTLOS Components